Trail’D “Spare” Gas Tank – Install & Review

 Trail'D Mountable Gas, Fuel & Liquid Container

-Crank the tool in its designated hoist location clockwise to tighten the hoist chain and bring your tank up into its new spare location.
+Crank the tool clockwise in its designated hoist location to tighten the hoist chain and bring your tank into its new spare location.
 Tighten until the tank is firmly seated in its place.

-A single tank is very sleek and is hidden completely underneath the rear bumper of your vehicle.
-This maintains a good deal of clearance.
-However, once again, you will need to remember that you’ll be losing ground clearance the more tanks you choose to install.
+A single tank is very sleek and is hidden completely underneath your vehicle’s rear bumper, maintaining a good deal of clearance.
+However, once again, you will need to remember that you’ll be losing ground clearance the more tanks you install.

 Mounting Trail'D Fuel, Gas & Liquid Container

-Just a tip, I suggest zip-tying the slack from the hoist chain to get it front flying around or getting snagged on anything.
+Just a tip: I suggest zip-tying the slack from the hoist chain to prevent it from flying around or getting snagged on anything.

 This also makes the area look less cluttered.